-- A. "Bail bonding agent" shall mean, for the purposes of this regulation, a licensed insurance producer who is appointed by a bail insurance company to act as its agent to write bail bonds in accordance with § 10-2-415.5, C.R.S. - B. "Bail insurance company" shall have the same meaning as found at § 10-1-102(3.5), C.R.S. - C. "Credentials" shall mean, for the purposes of this regulation, the document produced by the Division and provided to an insurance producer as required by § 10-2-418(2), C.R.S. - D. "Division" shall mean the Colorado Division of Insurance in the Department of Regulatory Agencies - E. "Insurance producer" shall have the same meaning as found at § 10-2-103(6), C.R.S.
+- A. "Bail insurance company" shall have the same meaning as in § 10-1-102(3.5), C.R.S. - B. "Credentials" shall mean the paper document produced by the Division and provided to an insurance producer as required by § 10-2-418(2), C.R.S. - C. "Division" shall mean the Colorado Division of Insurance

-- A. Initial insurance producer appointments pursuant to § 10-2-415.5, C.R.S. - 1.
-A bail insurance company shall complete the following prior to appointing an insurance producer as its agent to write bail bonds: - a.
-Confirm that the insurance producer's identity, residence, and prelicensure education set forth in § 10-2-415.5(2)(c)(I), C.R.S. as recorded with the Division is accurate. - b.
+- A. Initial Insurance producer appointments pursuant to § 10-2-415.5, C.R.S. - 1.
+A bail insurance company shall complete the following prior to appointing an insurance producer as a bail bonding agent: - a.
+Confirm that the insurance producer's identity, residence, licensure and instruction as recorded with the Division is accurate. - b.
 Obtain documentation that the insurance producer has completed the training required by § 10-2-415.5(2)(c), C.R.S.
 The bail insurance company shall maintain these documents for the duration of the insurance producer's appointment and for three years thereafter and shall provide these documents to the Division upon written request. - c.
-Be satisfied that the insurance producer is trustworthy and qualified to act as its agent and that the insurance producer will hold his or herself out in good faith to the general public as the bail insurance company's bail bonding agent. - 2.
-All appointments must be effectuated by the bail insurance company using the Division's online licensing and appointment system. - 3.
-An appointment fee of \$95 will be collected at the time the initial appointment is entered into the online licensing and appointment system.
+Be satisfied that the bail bonding agent is trustworthy and qualified to act as its agent and that the bail bonding agent will hold his or herself out in good faith to the general public as the bail insurance company's bail bonding agent. - 2.
+All appointments must be effectuated by the bail insurance company using the Division's online licensing and appointment system.

+- 3. An appointment fee of \$100 will be collected at the time the initial appointment is entered into the online licensing and appointment system.
 Appointment fees are non-refundable.
 Fees are payable by electronic check or credit card.
-If the electronic check is refused by the bank or if the credit card is declined then the appointment will not be valid and the bail insurance company will be responsible for any bank fees charged to the Division due to such refusal. - B. Appointment renewals pursuant to § 10-2-415.5, C.R.S. - 1.
+If the electronic check is refused by the bank or if the credit card is declined then the appointment will not be valid. - B. Appointment renewals pursuant to § 10-2-415.5, C.R.S. - 1.
 Prior to October 1 of each year, the Division will provide each bail insurance company a listing of its active insurance producer appointments and a renewal invoice. - 2.
-No later than October 1 of each year, the bail insurance company must renew the appointment of each appointed insurance producer and pay the required appointment renewal fee.

-- 3. The appointment renewal fee is \$95.
+No later than October 1 of each year, the bail insurance company must renew the appointment of each appointed insurance producer and pay the required appointment renewal fee. - 3.
+The appointment renewal fee is \$100.
 Appointment renewal fees are non-refundable and are payable by check.
-If the check is refused by the bank then the appointment renewal will not be valid and the bail insurance company will be responsible for any bank fees charged to the Division due to such refusal. - C. Insurance producer appointment terminations pursuant to § 10-2-415.7, C.R.S. - 1.
-To terminate the appointment of a bail bonding agent, the bail insurance company shall file a notice of termination with the Division using the Division's online licensing and appointment system within fifteen (15) days of the effective date of the termination.
-The bail insurance company shall also notify the bail bonding agent within fifteen (15) days of such termination.
-Notification to the bail bonding agent shall be sent by the bail insurance company via certified mail. - 2.
-If the termination is for causes listed in § 10-1-128 or § 10-2-801, C.R.S., additional notification to the Commissioner of Insurance is required as set forth in § 10-2-416, C.R.S.
+If the check is refused by the bank then the appointment renewal will not be valid. - C. Insurance producer appointment terminations pursuant to § 10-2-415.7, C.R.S. - 1.
+To terminate an insurance producer, the bail insurance company shall file a notice of termination with the Division using the Division's online licensing and appointment system within thirty (30) days from the date the insurance producer is terminated.
+The bail insurance company shall also notify the insurance producer within thirty (30) days of the termination.
+Notification to the insurance producer shall be sent by the bail insurance company via certified mail. - 2.
+If the termination is for cause, additional notification to the Commissioner of Insurance is required as set forth in § 10-2-416, C.R.S.